Your legitimate concerns being addressed – Parliament Trade committee vice chair to GUTA

 “As a member of the trade and industry committee of parliament, I know what is being done behind closed doors to have some of these issues addressed in record time,” he said.

-He said Ghanaians would soon see some of these measures being rolled out to have some of these economic challenges addressed.
+He said Ghanaians will soon see some of these measures being rolled out to have some of these economic challenges addressed.

 He stressed that very soon, some of these measures will bear fruits for everybody to see.